m42e/m42e.github.io/about.md

 Besides tech I hope to be able to inspire people and help them to get better whatever they want to do.

-Besides that I am into Dungeons and Dragons and I like cooking (maybe because it basically is executing algorithms).
+Besides that I am into Dungeons & Dragons, I like cooking (maybe because it basically is executing algorithms) and doing experiments with my daughter.